Styles of photography from its beginning to the current digital age

 (Image from Pound for Pound)

-ART APPROPRIATION
+ART APPROPRIATIONa

 Is to use another's imagery often without permission.

+There is difference between stealing and appropriation.
 It is not the same as plagiarism.
 When one appropriates an image they reuse it in a different context from its original.
 Appropriation is the reinvention of an image.

 It is safe to say that every important comtemporary art collection in the world contains appropriation art of some form...